cristinalom/coordinista-service/docs/api/clothing-get-all-clothing-items.md

 # Get all clothing items

-Returns an array of [clothing](clothing.md) items that are used to make up all the `outfits` in the service.
+Returns an array of [clothing](clothing.md) items that the service uses to make up all the `outfits`.

 ## URL